m-temp/fifoss/README.md

 The Yosys pass `addFi` changes a design by inserting additional logic to selected cells and forwards control signals to the top-level module.

+### Requirements

+- Yosys: install with development files, `yosys-config` is needed.
+Install from source is the preferred approach.

 ### Building

-In order to create the Yosys module, install Yosys and then run:
+In order to create the Yosys module run:

     $ make yosys